TobyX-Corp/phantom-react/docs/particle-effects.md

 A variety of affects can be produced with these two properties.
 For example, falling, swaying snow can be achieved with a fixed acceleration of -9.81 and a randomized initial horizontal velocity.
 A similar configuration can be used to make steam particles emanate from a kettle.
 Note also that these physics properties can be used in conjunction with the animation system.
 For example, to make a tornado, radiate particles upward in a fountain-like fashion with fixed velocity, then rotate the node clockwise about the Y axis with an animation.

 When moving particles, the fixedToEmitter property controls the reference point to use when computing the particle's appearance and movement.
-When true, Viro uses the emitter's current position; when false, Viro uses each particle's individual spawn location.
+When true, Phantom uses the emitter's current position; when false, Phantom uses each particle's individual spawn location.
 Under fixedToEmitter = false, particles are not "locked" to the emitter; they can float away.
 For example, smoke particles from a moving train would continue floating upward from the location they were spawned.
 Under fixedToEmitter = true, the smoke particles would be "locked" to the train's emitter: they would always move with the train in reference to the emitter's location.

 Impulsive forces, to create effects like explosions, are also possible.
 For example, fireworks require an initial impulse on every particle, each in a different direction from the detonation point.
 This behavior can be achieved with the explosiveImpulse property in particlePhysics.
 This property is specified in newton seconds.
 The detonation position (relative to the particle emitter) may also be specified.
 The closer particles are to the detonation point, the larger their explosion force.